iredmail/force_password_change/README.md

     * update password change date in attribute `shadowLastChange` (days since Jun 1, 1970).

-Each time user login to Roundcube webmail, Roundcube will query the password last change date, if the password hasn't been changed for `90` days (configurable in plugin config file `config.inc.php`, parameter `force_password_change_interval`), Roundcube will __ALWAYS__ redirect user to `Password` page (offered by official Roundcube plugin `password`) until user changed the password.
+Each time user logs in, Roundcube queries the password last change date, and if not changed in certain days (configurable in plugin config file `config.inc.php`, parameter `force_password_change_interval`), Roundcube will __ALWAYS__ redirect this user to `Password` page (offered by official Roundcube plugin `password`) until he/she changed the password.

 ## Install and Configuration